Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning

 \blfootnote{\textsuperscript{a}Department of Computing Science, University of Alberta, Canada} \blfootnote{\textsuperscript{b}Alberta Machine Intelligence Institute (Amii), Canada}

 \blfootnote{{Emails:}\,\texttt{janey.hzyu@gmail.com} (HY,\! corresponding author); \texttt{wan6@ualberta.ca} (YW); \texttt{rsutton@ualberta.ca} (RS)}

-{\bf Abstract:} This paper studies asynchronous stochastic approximation (SA) algorithms and their theoretical application to reinforcement learning in semi-Markov decision processes (SMDPs) with an average-reward criterion.
-We first extend Borkar and Meyn's stability proof method to accommodate more general noise conditions, yielding broader convergence guarantees for asynchronous SA.
-To sharpen the convergence analysis, we further examine shadowing properties in the asynchronous setting, building on a dynamical-systems approach of Hirsch and Bena\"{i}m.
-Leveraging these SA results, we establish the convergence of an asynchronous SA analogue of Schweitzer's classical relative value iteration algorithm, RVI Q-learning, for finite-space, weakly communicating SMDPs.
-Moreover, to make full use of these SA results in this application, we introduce new monotonicity conditions for estimating the optimal reward rate in RVI Q-learning.
-These conditions substantially expand the previously considered algorithmic framework, and we address them with novel arguments in the stability and convergence analysis of RVI Q-learning.
+{\bf Abstract:} This paper investigates the stability and convergence properties of asynchronous stochastic approximation (SA) algorithms, with a focus on extensions relevant to average-reward reinforcement learning.
+We first extend a stability proof method of Borkar and Meyn to accommodate more general noise conditions than previously considered, thereby yielding broader convergence guarantees for asynchronous SA.
+To sharpen the convergence analysis, we further examine the shadowing properties of asynchronous SA, building on a dynamical systems approach of Hirsch and Bena\"{i}m.
+These results provide a theoretical foundation for a class of relative value iteration-based reinforcement learning algorithms---developed and analyzed in a companion paper---for solving average-reward Markov and semi-Markov decision processes.